ifHoncho/blugoldBuzz/README.md

 ### next we need to come up with a common design/color scheme for the pages.
 Also, come up with a uniform styling (grid, flexbox, etc) for how the general layout of each page will look.
 It should have a uniform header/footer, etc.

 ### refer to styles.css for header of other pages

+### create additional css files for other pages so it is easier to organise and troubleshoot